philsturgeon/phil.tech/source/2019-12-28-modern-web-api-frameworks.markdown

 When I'm looking for a framework to use, I see how much of this I can get done, as any API I build is going to need HTTP caching, HTTP/2 with server push, serialization, deserialization, OpenAPI-based validation, standard error formats, and support for message formats like JSON:API.
 If there is not first-party or third-party tooling around which solves these issues, I am going to recommend another framework that does.

 Not everyone spends as much time thinking about API development solutions as myself, and I get that.
-Many developers might have not heard of some of these concepts, and many others maybe be aware of them but unsure how to implement them easily.
+Many developers might have not heard of some of these concepts.
+Other developers may be familiar, but unsure how to implement them easily.
 Some developers might not want to introduce an advanced concept that their less experienced colleagues will struggle with.
 This is where frameworks have always shone, helping less experienced people do more advanced stuff with a simple, well documented interface.

 Maybe we see more API-specific frameworks emerging, and the more generalist web application frameworks continue the way they are.
 That said, with the growing trend for API-first development, more and more backend developers switching to primarily API development.
 I feel like the need for generalist frameworks is somewhat in decline, meaning the need for proper API support is going to be more important now than ever.